Behar joined the show as one of its original co-hosts in 1997 before she was fired in 2013.

-"I was glad to be fired," she told TIME on July 27.
-"I was basically was sick of the show at that point for some reason, I don't even remember why."
+“I was glad to be fired,” she told TIME magazine.
+“I basically was sick of the show at that point for some reason, I don’t even remember why.”